 - While the muffins bake, whisk together the powdered sugar and lemon juice.
 You may need to add a little extra lemon juice to get a thick and smooth consistency.

-- Spoon about 1 tablespoon of glaze over each warm muffins then let the muffins continue cooling until completely cool.
+- Spoon about 1 tbsp of glaze over each warm muffins then let the muffins continue cooling until completely cool.

 Video